 It can become almost an addiction for some people, they don’t like the look of their skin unless it’s freshly glowing from having the entire top layer stripped off.
 Back to the therapist for another blasting, and once again you’ve got traumatized skin.

-The best way to get rid of blackheads is by consistently using AHA’s or light peels to keep the pores clear.
+The best way to get rid of blackheads is by consistently using AHA’s and/or light peels to keep the pores clear.

 Plus, by increasing the turn over of skin cells and thickening up the top layer, microdermabrasion can make blackheads worse – they become harder to remove and pores can become damaged and tough.
 Not a good thing if they are open and visible.

-Again, the best way to deal with wrinkles and fine lines by far is to use glycolic acid and/or a retinol cream.
-(You can use both, but your skin's tolerance needs to be built up for each one.
+(You can use both, but your skins tolerance needs to be built up for each one.
 Most people like to start with glycolic acid as it gives quick results and clear up skin.
-Then, introduce the retinol cream slowly after 2 or 3 months.
+Then, introduce the retinol slowly after 2 or 3 months.
 Your skin will look amazing!)

 It can cause sensitivity and give that thick, shiny-but-rough look.
 It can do more damage to pores than actually remove blackheads, and wrinkles can’t simply be removed by blasting off the top layer.

-2) A daily application of glycolic acid increases cell turnover gradually and can restore collagen and elastin
+1) A daily application of glycolic acid increases cell turnover gradually and can help restore collagen and elastin

-3) Look after the surface of your skin – it will reward you by looking after the growing cells underneath, that eventually become the visible layer anyway 🙂
+2) Look after the surface of your skin – it will reward you by looking after the growing cells underneath, that eventually become the visible layer anyway 🙂